HansVGinkel/USB-slot-car-controller-adapter/README.md

-# USB-slot-car-controller-adapter
+# USB slot car controller adapter
-Arduino USB adapter for connecting a real analog slot car controller to PC (game Virtual SlotCars).
+Arduino USB adapter for connecting a real analog resistor slot car controller to PC (game Virtual SlotCars).
 ##
 - **You will need to install the free Xinput library!** https://github.com/dmadison/ArduinoXInput
 - **Not all Arduino types can be used for this library!** Arduino Pro Micro Sparkfun clone 5 V 16 MHz used.